-- Provide proof of Membership - number or username and photo ID.
-Your WWOOFer profile in the WWOOF App or website is proof of membership) and record their details in Host Guestbook.
+- On arrival: Provide proof of Membership - username and photo ID.
+(Your WWOOFer profile in the WWOOF App or website is proof of membership) and record their details in Host Guestbook.

-- If required by host, the WWOOFer agreement should be signed.
+- If required by host, the WWOOFer agreement should also be signed.

 - Hosts will arrange membership for non-members.

 - Memberships are not transferable.
-One person per single membership, two people only per dual membership.
+One person per single membership, 2 persons per Dual membership.

-- Minimum stay = 2 nights.
-Longer as agreed with hosts.
-If a host profile is not accurate, please advise WWOOF.
-WWOOFers may leave if conditions are unacceptable, but must advise host prior to leaving.
+- Minimum stay is 2 nights, longer as agreed with hosts.
+If host profile is inaccurate, please advise WWOOF.
+WWOOFers may leave if conditions are unacceptable but must tell host if they are leaving.

-- Volunteering tasks varies from host to host.
-WWOOFing may include weeding, making compost, gardening, planting, harvesting, building, fencing, environmental tasks, feeding and caring for animals.
+- Work varies from host to host, it may include weeding, making compost, gardening, planting, harvesting, building, fencing, environmental work, feeding and caring for animals.

 - Hosts must not involve WWOOFers in the use of chemicals.

-- Hospitality work, waitress and child-care are not acceptable WWOOFing tasks.
+- Hospitality work, waitressing and child-care are not acceptable WWOOFing work.

-- WWOOFers require average physical and mental fitness, maturity and independence.
-WWOOF is generally unsuitable for persons suffering from psychiatric or psychological conditions.
+- WWOOFers require average physical and mental fitness, maturity, and independence.
+WWOOF is generally unsuitable for persons suffering from physical, psychiatric, or psychological conditions.
 Please contact WWOOF and your Medical practitioner to discuss if in doubt.

 - Always book ahead.
 Inform hosts immediately if plans change, or you are late.
-Many hosts travel long distance to pick WWOOFers up.
-Exchange mobile phone numbers when arranging to meet in case of problems.
+Exchange mobile phone numbers when arranging to meet.
 WWOOF t-shirts and caps help identify each other.